Matthew 5: KJV

 Romans 12:21

-When we are persecuted, we don’t need to respond by foaming at the mouth, making visious attacks, and spreading hateful lie.
+When we are persecuted, we don’t need to respond by foaming at the mouth, making vicious attacks, or spreading hateful lies.
 Leave that to our persecutors.
-The children of God are not attacted by that kind of behavior, the true children of God are repulsed by it.
+The children of God are not attracted by that kind of behavior, the true children of God are repulsed by it.
 Instead, seek to exemplify Christ.
+The way to fight lies is with the truth, and the truth will always win.

 The Cruel Pharisees

-All of the greatest persecution in the bible were instituted by religious people against the true believers.
+In the pages of the bible, we read that the greatest persecution was carried out by religious people seeking to destroy the true believers.
 It was the cruel Pharisees who orchestrated the death of Jesus Christ and accused him to the Romans.
-It was the same Pharisee who brutally stoned Stephen to death and had the apostle James beheaded.
-It was the legalistic factions who were quick to persecute Paul on his missionary journeys and accuse him to the Romans.
-It was idol worshipers of Ephesus who stirred up the mob against Paul in their city.
+It was the same Pharisees who brutally stoned Stephen to death and had the apostle James beheaded.
+It was their legalistic faction that was quick to persecute Paul, and to stir up mobs of angry people to stone and murder him on his missionary journeys.

 Which of the prophets have not your fathers persecuted? and they have slain them which shewed before of the coming of the Just One; of whom ye have been now the betrayers and murderers.